Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 # Unreal Engine: Livestreaming Toolkit

 >This plugin is currently in private beta.
-To request access please fill out [this short form.](https://forms.clickup.com/f/2cqrr-1331/HMMLTQJM1Q9KSTQ9T0)
+Please request access [here.](https://forms.clickup.com/f/2cqrr-1331/HMMLTQJM1Q9KSTQ9T0) For support, [please get in touch on our Discord channel.](https://discord.gg/2PaMtnK)

 This plugin enables you to send and receive video to/from [Unreal Engine](https://www.unrealengine.com/) to/from [Spout programs](https://spout.zeal.co/) (including [OBS Studio](https://github.com/Off-World-Live/obs-spout2-source-plugin)) with no computational overhead, compression or latency.